-Similar to many corporate events, deciding what the goals of your golf tournament are is of principal importance.
-Is it a team bonding exercise?
+Similar to many corporate events, deciding what the goals of your corporate golf tournament is of principal importance.
+Are you organising this golf outing as a team bonding exercise?
 A fundraiser for charity?
-A special client event?
+A day event for a special client?
 Answering these questions will hone your focus and keep the event appropriate to the audience.
-Once you’ve decided on the main goal of the tournament, begin to answer the questions that arise, like budget and who’s going to pick up the bill, if you will have prizes and if so, what they’ll be, who and how many are you going to invite, and where you’re going to host the tournament.
+Once you’ve decided on the main goal of the tournament, begin to answer the questions that arise, like budget and who’s going to pick up the bill, if you will have prizes and if so, what they’ll be, who and how many guests are you going to invite, and where you’re going to host the golf tournament.
 A great idea to research and gather the necessary data you’ll need is to send an email questionnaire to the desired parties asking them:

 Golf has a fanatical following and it’s quite likely that many of your employees and/or clients have an interest in golf, and may even play regularly.
 During your planning, you should consider these levels of expertise and group people with similar experience.
 This generally makes for a more enjoyable day, as the more experienced players can move along a little quicker, while the newbies work out their swing.
 If you’re taking some clients out on the green that you know are keen golfers, consider imposing challenges like having to hit with a training club, to set a more lighthearted mood.
 For the pro players though, it may be best to keep it straightforward, so as not to dilute their favourite game.

 If it’s a team outing and everyone’s an amateur, discuss training and instruction options with the club to see what they can offer.
 You’ll get a lot more out of the game if you have some of the basics down.
 Chasing the ball into the woods gets old, fast.